David Berman (musician): Critical acclaim and substance abuse: 1996–2001

 Actual Air, Berman's first collection of poetry was released in 1999 by Open City Books, which had been founded to publish the collection.
 Actual Air amassed critical acclaim—Carl Wilson called it "even better than [Berman's] albums".
-The book's unusually high sales of over 20,000 copies bolstered Berman's musical career.
+The collection included new poems as well as excerpts from his UMass Amherst master's thesis, "Ruined Entrances" The book's unusually high sales of over 20,000 copies bolstered Berman's musical career.
 Its marketing was akin to that of an album, which contributed to its success; Drag City and record stores were the avenues from which a "significant portion of those sales" arose.
 In 2001, he was offered a job as poet-in-residence on a postgraduate course.
 The prospect thrilled Berman; however, he chose not to apply out of apprehension.
 Four years later, when asked in an interview if he would accept a lecturing role at university, he expressed uncertainty on genuinely taking an offer: "I should stay away from the rock clubs and the English departments if I can."

 Although he did publish some poems afterward—his poetry is featured in journals such as The Baffler, Open City and The Believer—and had reported working on a follow-up, Actual Air remained his only book of poetry.
 In his later years, Berman stopped writing poetry because of diminished motivation and a feeling of partial inadequacy in comparison to younger poets; another collection failed to materialize due to a lack of purpose and innovation.
-By 2003, his perception of songwriting and poetry as unified was no more, and felt that older age rendered him less capable of working in both mediums.
+Scraps of his unpublished work were compiled by fans into the unofficial anthology "The Colonial Manuscript".
+Pieces of writing also survive on his blog.
+By 2003, his perception of song-writing and poetry as unified was no more, and felt that older age rendered him less capable of working in both mediums.
 "Poetry can never counter-propaganda.
 A song might be able to."